 Be Vulnerable-Be willing to let someone into the deeper parts of your heart.
 When someone is vulnerable with you be trustworthy and donít share their inner world with others unless you have their permission and never in a way to shame them.

 Be Considerate:-Disagreeing in front of other people can cause shame or humiliation.
 Love is not rude.
 This kind of behavior will damage your lines of communication and your trust factor.
 Waiting until you can have a private conversation so you can formulate your thoughts in a respectful way to encourage an honest and open discussion.

 Be Calm: Speak with kindness and gentleness in your voice even if you are in a conflict.
 Donít yell or call someone names.
 Donít stomp out in the middle of a conflict.
 Donít freeze or shut the person out.
 If you need a break, set an amount of time to think about it individually and then resume the discussion.

-Parts of this are from the ďPower of PositivityĒ Blog
+Parts of this are adapted from the blog ďPower of PositivityĒ

 Are you having a hard time trusting Jesus?
 Did you know that He is a PERFECT Savior!!!
 God gave me this song to help me remember a message I heard many years ago.

 Click Here to listen.
 Or Click Here to listen to more music to help you know and trust God more.